Chyna: Early life

-Laurer was born in Rochester, New York, on December 27, 1969.
-She had two older siblings: Kathy and Sonny.
+Joan Marie Laurer was born in Rochester, New York, on December 27, 1969.
 Her parents divorced when she was around four years old.
 She had three stepfathers and one stepmother.
 She said her first stepfather threatened suicide at one point, while her biological father had a problem with alcoholism and once accidentally stabbed her mother in the thigh with a butcher knife.
 From 1973 to 1983, she, her siblings and her mother moved several times.

 As a child, Laurer learned to play violin and cello.
 She later said that in seventh grade she was sexually kissed by a much older teacher who worked at her school.
 At 13, while attending Penfield High School, she began purging after she ate.
-She left home at 16 when her mother tried to force her into a drug rehabilitation facility, and lived with her biological father.
-That year she began working out, and because her abdominal muscles were so strong, she did not feel any pain when she developed an ovarian tumor.
+She left home at 16 when her mother tried to force her into a drug rehabilitation facility and lived with her biological father.
+That year, she began working out, and because her abdominal muscles were so strong, she did not feel any pain when she developed an ovarian tumor.
 She finished her last year of high school in Spain.

 Laurer attended the University of Tampa, graduating in 1992 with a major in Spanish literature.
 She studied French and German there (she could converse in either language) and said that during this time she was raped by two men after getting drunk at a party.
 She was a member of the ROTC.
 She originally wanted to use her knowledge of foreign languages to work for the Federal Bureau of Investigation or Drug Enforcement Administration.
 She subsequently joined the Peace Corps and was assigned to Guatemala.

 After returning from abroad, she held several jobs: a cocktail waitress in a strip club, singer in a band, and a 900-number chat line worker.
 In her mid-to-late 20s, while living in the Florida Keys, she took a six-week class to train as a flight attendant.
 On the way to her first flight, she was in a car crash and spent four days in the hospital.
 When she recovered, her sister Kathy helped her get a job selling pagers; they both also worked as belly dancers.

 After college, Laurer began to regularly enter fitness competitions.
 In 1996, she competed in the New York City regional level of the Fitness America competition.
 Because of her large size compared to the other women, she usually finished in last place.